ChrisDJordan/tiy_assignments/Day_51/questatx.md

 -professional instructors

 ###Goals:
--improve clarity of what quest has to offer
+-improve clarity on what quest has to offer
 -bring the excitement of wakeboarding with typography and photography
 -show the unique rails and jumps

 ##Audience
 -local wakeboarders
 -beginners to the sport
 -children
 -families
 -riders from other states and countries

 ##Competitive Market Study